InCom-0/incplot/README.md

 * No data wrangling or analysis of any kind
 * Not intended for plotting huge datasets
 * Doesn't offer 'all the plot types in existence', but rather just several of the most useful types
-* Ignores data passed in as JSON objects or JSON arrays.
-Accepts flat numbers, strings and booleans only
+* Accepts flat numbers, strings and booleans only
 * No export of the rendered plot into other formats (such as pictures)
 * Doesn't (and cannot) make data 'look good' if the data is fundamentally unsuitable for plotting
 * Doesn't (and cannot) show 100% visual accuracy due to inherent limitations of terminal interfaces
+* Not guaranteed to work well on ancient terminal emulators without (true) color support

 ## Features under consideration ##

 * Automatic discovery of terminal colors (usually dubbed 'color theme') ... this would enable matching colors with your existing setup 'out of the box', would be super nice
-* Piping data in using other formats

 ## Disclaimer ##